tytydraco/yessleep/out/A_strange_man_followed_me_home_after_I_took_flowers_from_his_land.md

 He must have memorized my license plate and searched me out.
 But *why*?
 Are the flowers extremely valuable or expensive?
 I can believe that.
 But if he had problems with me taking them, why didn’t he confront me before I drove away?
 If he asked, I would’ve been willing to negotiate a respectable payment.

 I have to make sense of this.
-It was broad daylight and there are plenty of people milling around outside, so I feel safer confronting him.
+It's the middle of the day and there are plenty of people milling around outside, so I feel safer confronting him.
 The fact that he’s shown up where I live is simply unacceptable.
 I’ll have to get a restraining order against him.

 I march up to him and muster all the authority I can.
 “Excuse me, sir!
 What are you doing outside of my house?
 Is there a problem?”